Mrian07/Proyeksi/docs/installation-and-operations/misc/upgrading-older-openproject-versions/README.md

 You can simply upgrade your package first and then switch to a PostgreSQL database.
 You will basically have to follow our [Upgrading guide](../../operation/upgrading/).

 1. Upgrade the package according to the upgrade guide.
-Switch to the current stable package repository, and let your package manager upgrade the openproject package
+Switch to the current stable package repository, and let your package manager upgrade the proyeksiapp package

-2. Run `openproject reconfigure` to choose to auto install a PostgreSQL database in the first step of the wizard.
+2. Run `proyeksiapp reconfigure` to choose to auto install a PostgreSQL database in the first step of the wizard.

 3. After this is completed, stop the servers to restore the database separately

-   `service openproject stop`
+   `service proyeksiapp stop`

-   `pg_restore --dbname $(openproject config:get DATABASE_URL) /path/to/migrated/postgresql.dump`
+   `pg_restore --dbname $(proyeksiapp config:get DATABASE_URL) /path/to/migrated/postgresql.dump`

 4. Execute configure script to ensure the migrations are complete and to restart the server